SmithWillSuffice/ohanga-pai/content/questions/004_tax_myths.md

 ### Why the heck should government be picking winners and losers?

-Most of the time government should not be picking winners and loser, as I already stated.
+Most of the time government should not be picking winners and losers, as I already stated.
 But when the broad public purpose is threatened then government intervention is justified.
 The government does not get to define the public purpose in a semblance of a democracy, that is up to the demos.

 Why should the demos then sometimes be using government to pick winners and losers?
-For a couple of reasons.
+For a couple of reasons:
 1. As the representatives of "the people" governments have a responsibility to ensure something nebulous called "the public good."
 They cannot do so with a laissez faire hands-off approach that lets powerful market players dominate the world of finance.
 2. Private markets are not efficient, do not allocate resources fairly (they allocate according to who has the most money), and privilege people with power over workers who have to work to live.
+Bosses (of the rentier variety) do not have to work (much) to live.
 3. In particular *the labour market is not a fair game*, a government is therefore necessary to protect labour.
 Workers have to work to eat, employers do not (do not have to work too much).